Elmin Rastoder

-Elmin Rastoder (born 7 October 2001) is a Swiss professional footballer who plays as a forward for Liechtenstein club FC Vaduz in the Swiss Challenge League, on loan from Swiss Super League side Grasshopper.
+Elmin Rastoder (born 7 October 2001) is a professional footballer who plays as a forward for Swiss Challenge League side FC Thun.
+Born in Switzerland, he represents the North Macedonia team.

 Professional career

+Grasshopper Club Zürich

 Rastoder joined Grasshopper Club Zürich's academy in 2017 and has been a part of their various youth squads.
-In the 2021-22 1.
+In the 2021–22 1.
 Liga season, he scored 13 goals in 26 games for the Grasshopper U21 squad.

+Loan to FC Vaduz

 He made his professional debut for the first team of Grasshopper on 16 October 2020 against Xamax in the Swiss Challenge League.
 His top flight debut in the Swiss Super League occurred on 20 March 2022 against FC Basel, when he was subbed on for the last ten minutes of the game.
 He extended his contract with Grasshopper on 7 April 2022, keeping him at the club until 2024.
-To further develop his skills and earn more play time, he was loaned to FC Vaduz in the Swiss Challenge League for the 2022-23 season.
+To further develop his skills and earn more play time, he was loaned to FC Vaduz in the Swiss Challenge League for the 2022–23 season.
+In 44 appearances for Vaduz, he scored twelve goals, including one goal in the UEFA Europa Conference League against Ukrainian side SC Dnipro-1.

+Return to Grasshopper

+Following the conclusion of the season, he returned to Grasshoppers to start the preparation for the next season.
+However, he was unable to find a fixed spot on the squad during the first half of the season, managing just over 100 minutes played across six games.
+On 6 February 2024, he returned to Vaduz for another loan spell.

+FC Thun

+On 3 June 2024, he signed a three-year contract with FC Thun.